nirokay/nirokay/README.md

 ### Java <img title="" src=".pic/lang/java.png" alt="" data-align="inline" width="20">

-I didn't use java for a long time, so I just put this on this list to make myself looks smarter and cooler!
+I didn't use java in a long time, so I just put this on this list to make myself looks smarter and cooler!